 In light of this information, young adults and families should ask themselves “Is it worth the risk?”, “Why is it important to start planning for my/our future?”

-Critical illness insurance critics mostly argue that the lump sum payment from the policy can be dismissed by building fund for emergency situations.
+Critical illness insurance critics mostly argue that the lump sum payment from the policy can be dismissed by building funds for emergency situations.
 However, younger generations are considered as inherent spenders, not savers.
-In addition to this, due to high living expenses, it is not expected for many young families and adults save enough for an emergency fund.
-In that case, small amount of critical illness insurance payments may actually makes a lot of sense.
+In addition to this, due to high living expenses, it is not expected for many young families and adults to save enough for an emergency fund.
+In that case, a small amount of critical illness insurance payments may actually make a lot of sense.

 Critical Illness insurance is in place to provide financial support to us.
-However, foreseeing emergencies and being proactive is our responsibly.
+However, foreseeing emergencies and being proactive is our responsibility.